barrett370/ROT/content/ICP/Research/occupancy-data-interpretation.md

 ## Colour

-Colour representations allow you to simplify information to a level where you can simply glance at it to a basic insight.
+Colour representations allow you to simplify information to a level where you can just glance at it to a basic insight.

 ### Gradient